The Cuba Writers Program: May 14-22, 2018 Click here to learn how to apply

-The Cuba Writers Program offers a writers writing in English an 8-day journey to Cuba in the spring of 2017.
-The program combines writing workshops with ethical travel, conversations with Cuban writers, lectures on the history of Cuba and elements of its literary history, and visits to art collections, paladares, Hemingway’s home, and sites of political, aesthetic, and historical interest.
+The Cuba Writers Program offers a writers writing in English an 8-day journey to Cuba in the spring of 2018.
+The program combines writing workshops with ethical travel, conversations with Cuban writers and artists, lectures on the history of Cuba and elements of its literary history, and visits to art collections, paladares, Hemingway’s home, and sites of political, aesthetic, and historical interest.

 Cuba Writers Program students participate in a mixed genre (fiction/nonfiction) workshop led by Ann Hood or Alden Jones.
 In 2018 we will add a food and travel writing section led by Michael Ruhlman.
 Workshops meet for an hour and a half in informal classroom settings, workshopping stories or essays that have been submitted before the program begins.

 Our accommodations in and outside of Havana will either be in casas particulares, which function much like B&Bs, or at centrally located hotels.

-About travel in Cuba: US citizens are now permitted to travel to Cuba under a license granted by the US Department of Treasury that allows legal “people to people” cultural education travel in Cuba.
+About travel in Cuba: US citizens are permitted to travel to Cuba under a license granted by the US Department of Treasury that allows legal “people to people” cultural education travel in Cuba.
 What this means is that participants are required to engage in a full time schedule of two-way interactions every day with Cuban citizens not affiliated with the country’s government.
 Fortunately, “people to people” is easy to do in Cuba, and informal interaction with Cuban citizens is the highlight of any trip.
 In addition to encouraging access to local industries, it also includes the kinds of spontaneous interactions with Cubans on the street that is part of the delight of traveling through the country.
 The recent policy rollbacks of the Trump administration will not affect the Cuba Writers Program.

 The Cuba Writers Program is open to all serious writers.
 We expect that you have some workshop experience.